inigogrch/dsci-workflow-automation/README.md

 2. **Set Up the Environment**:

-Use the Docker container as described in the "Docker Container Setup" section above Access the RStudio server at http://localhost:8787
+- Use the Docker container as described in the "Docker Container Setup" section below
+- Access the RStudio server at http://localhost:8787

 3. **Run the Analysis**:

-Open the RStudio environment
+- Open the RStudio environment
-Navigate to the src directory and run the analysis scripts (e.g., analysis.R)
+- Navigate to the src directory and run the analysis scripts (e.g., analysis.R)

 # Dependencies
 The following dependencies are required to run the analysis: